1936 NFL draft

 This was the only draft to have nine rounds; the number increased to ten for the 1937 draft.
 The first player ever drafted, Jay Berwanger, who had previously been awarded the initial Heisman Trophy, never played in the NFL.
 His rights were traded by the Philadelphia Eagles to the Chicago Bears, as the Eagles felt they would be unable to meet Berwanger's reported demand of $1000 per game.
 The Eagles received tackle Art Buss from the Bears in exchange for Berwanger's rights.
 George Halas was unable to convince Berwanger to sign with the Bears.
 After this, Berwanger got a job in rubber sales.
 Riley Smith, the second pick, was the first player drafted to play in the NFL.

+Alabama head coach Bear Bryant was selected by the Brooklyn Dodgers, but he never signed with them, opting for a career in coaching where he led the Crimson Tide to six national championships while coaching them from 1958-1982.

 Breakdown of players selected

 The following is the breakdown of the 81 players selected: